LouisMarting/filterbank-performance/filterbank/README.md

 # Filterbank module

 TODO:
-- [ ] find a better name for the module
+- [ ] Find a better name for the module.
+- [ ] Add caching of filterbank simulation.
+- [ ] Write tests.